-Three Months Ended March 31, 2002 2001 2001 (Dollars in the per sha ousands, exe are data) cept Numerator: Income before cumulative effect of change in accounting principle \$ 3,258 \$ 316 Cumulative effect of change in accounting for derivative instruments (799) Net income (loss) \$ 3,258 \$ (483) Denominator: Weighted average shares outstanding 14,513,417 14,531,842 Participating preferred stock 1,875,000 1,875,000 Denominator for comings (loss) per common shore 16,388,417 16 406 942 Denominator for earnings (loss) per common share Effect of dilutive securities: 16,388,417 16,406,842 0.207 4.022 Warrants 9,307 4,932 Stock options and management subscription rights 403,065 952,913 Deferred compensation agreements 1,088,354 753,111 Denominator for earnings (loss) per common share- assuming dilution 17,889,143 18,117,798 Earnings (loss) per common share: Income before cumulative effect of change in accounting principle \$ 0.20 \$ 0.02 Cumulative effect of change in accounting for derivatives (0.05)
+Three Months Ended March 31,

+(Dollars in thousands, except per share data) Numerator: Income before cumulative effect of change in accounting principle \$ 3,258 \$ 316 Cumulative effect of change in accounting for derivative instruments (799) Net income (loss) \$ 3,258 \$ (483) Denominator: Weighted average shares outstanding 14,513,417 14,531,842 Participating preferred stock 1,875,000 1,875,000 Denominator for earnings (loss) per common share 16,388,417 16,406,842 Effect of dilutive securities: , , Warrants 9,307 4,932 Stock options and management subscription rights 403,065 952,913 Deferred compensation agreements 1,088,354 753,111 ,, Denominator for earnings (loss) per common share- assuming dilution 17,889,143 18,117,798 Earnings (loss) per common share: Income before cumulative effect of change in accounting principle \$ 0.20 \$ 0.02 Cumulative effect of change in accounting for derivatives (0.05) 6 6 Earnings (loss) per common share \$ 0.20 \$ (0.03)

-Earnings (loss) per common share \$ 0.20 \$ (0.03) Earnings (loss) per common share-assuming dilution: Income before cumulative effect of change in accounting principle \$ 0.18 \$ 0.02 Cumulative effect of change in accounting for derivatives (0.05) Earnings (loss) per common share-assuming dilution \$ 0.18 \$ (0.03) F-53
+Earnings (loss) per common share-assuming dilution: Income before cumulative effect of change in accounting principle \$ 0.18 \$ 0.02 Cumulative effect of change in accounting for derivatives (0.05) Cumulative enect of change in accounting for derivatives (0.05) Earnings (loss) per common share-assuming dilution \$ 0.18 \$ (0.03)

 No dealer, salesman or any other person has been authorized to give any information or to make any representation other than as contained in this prospectus in connection with this offering, and, if given or made, such other information or representation must not be relied upon as having been authorized by American Equity Investment Life Holding Company.
 This prospectus does not constitute an offer to sell or a solicitation of an offer to buy any of the notes to any person in any jurisdiction in which such offer or solicitation is not authorized or in which the person making such offer or solicitation is not qualified to do so, or to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
-Neither the delivery of this prospectus nor any sale hereunder shall under any circumstances create any implication that there has been no change in the affairs of American Equity Investment Life Holding Company of the dates as of which information is furnished in this prospectus or since the date of this prospectus.
+Neither the delivery of this prospectus nor any sale hereunder shall under any circumstances create any implication that there has been no change in the affairs of American Equity Investment Life Holding Company since any of the dates as of which information is furnished in this prospectus or since the date of this prospectus.